mahdiiiu2k/Dazzerwebsite/NETLIFY_EMAIL_SETUP.md

 1. **GMAIL_USER** = chouikimahdu@gmail.com
 2. **GMAIL_APP_PASSWORD** = [Your 16-character Gmail App Password]

+**IMPORTANT:** You do NOT need SESSION_SECRET for Netlify - only the Gmail credentials above.

 ## How to Set Environment Variables in Netlify:

 1. Go to your Netlify dashboard